 - The key to prevention?
 Eat slower.
 As one McMaster University physician found in a study of 145 students from his daughter’s middle school, kids who scarfed a bowl of ice cream in five seconds or fewer were twice as likely to feel brain freeze as those who took their time.

 The smallest bump feels like an earthquake at 35,000 feet.
-But plane crash fatalities are at an all-time low—and with a few simple precautions and survival tips, you can make them a little lower.
-Don’t miss these secrets airlines won’t tell you.
+But your chances of dying in a plane crash are in fact quite low—and with a few simple precautions and survival tips, you can make them a little lower.
+Don't miss these secrets airlines won't tell you.